Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

-Colbeck and Kent~\cite{col:2006, ColbeckK:2011} formulated the above framework for untrusted-device randomness expansion.
-Turning the intuition into rigorous proofs turns out to be rather challenging.
-Classical security was proved in~\cite{pam:2010,fehr13,pironio13}.
+\cite{col:2006,ColbeckK:2011} proposed using nonlocal games as the basis for untrusted-device randomness expansion.
+Turning the intuition above into rigorous proofs turns out to be rather challenging.
+Classical security was proved in~\cite{pam:2010}, \cite{fehr13}, \cite{pironio13}, and in the later work \cite{CoudronVY:2013}, which allowed a very broad class of nonlocal games.
 While useful, classical security does not guard against quantum adversaries, thus is inadequate as quantum computation is becoming a reality.
-Furthermore, an expansion protocol without quantum security cannot be safely composed with other quantum protocols.
-Vazirani and Vidick~\cite{Vazirani:dice} were the first to prove quantum security.
-Furthermore, their protocol expands randomness exponentially.
-Coudron, Vidick, and Yuen~\cite{CoudronVY:2013} broadened the Vazirani-Vidick protocol to allow much more flexibility for the underlying non-local game, but unfortunately they only proved classical security.
+Furthermore, an expansion protocol without quantum security cannot be safely composed with other quantum protocols. \cite{Vazirani:dice} were the first to prove quantum security, using a protocol that expands the initial seed exponentially.